delta-io/delta/README.md

 Delta Lake Core is .... (copy text from delta docs)

-See the [Delta Documentation](https://docs.delta.io) for more details.
+See the [Delta Lake Documentation](https://docs.delta.io) for more details.

 # Usage Guide